phydiegoton/yt_data_extraction_project/README.md

 Run de main file "yt_pafydata_attributes".

 In case of changing the keyword searched: The keyword target must be changed at the secondary files "yt_url_research_english" and "yt_url_researh_spanish"
+# Requirements Package
+Install youtube-dl.
+NOTE: Pafy is integrated at this repository with some code edited renaming it, as eps.